 Keeping a tactical flashlight in your basement, nightstand, or trunk of your car are also great uses for them when weight might not be an issue.

 The size of the flashlight is almost equally important as the weight.
 Holding a 5-inch flashlight is much easier than carrying a foot-long baton that happens to have a light in it.
 Users want something they can pull out quickly, doesn’t take up unnecessary space, and can be attached to other objects without losing any functionality of either object.

 Lumens are the measure of how much light is emitted per second based on the light source.
-The higher the lumens is usually the better, but not always.
+The higher the value, the better, but not always.
 Sometimes paying for a flashlight with the highest lumens is unnecessary because the user can get by with something less.
-One always has to find a balance between the lumens and the many other features the light is sure to have.
+You always have to find a balance between lumens and other features the light is sure to have.

 A light with high lumen output is also something that will use a lot of energy which will require you to either charge new batteries or replace them all together.
 Balancing the lumen output with the other factors that may allow the light to work with more efficiency is also an important aspect to consider.

-That being said, using your light on full lumens, even with a Lithium Ion Battery, will run the energy down more quickly.
-Keeping in mind that you will still have the option to recharge those batteries instead of throwing away old ones and having to purchase more.
+That being said, using your light on full lumens, even with a Lithium-ion battery, will run the energy down more quickly.
+Keeping in mind that you will still have the option to recharge those batteries instead of throwing away the old ones and having to purchase more.

 The key is knowing the power and efficiency of your flashlight and when a power source (electricity) may not be available to have a backup just in case.
 This factor alone needs special attention when comparing the prices of tactical flashlights.

 Flashlights have improved immensely over the course of time.
 Almost every flashlight out there has some sort of “mode” that allows the light to do different things based on its internal circuit.
 This is highly imperative when choosing tactical flashlights.
 Users can use different modes such as High/Medium/Low/Strobe for different situations.